giovixo/MATLAB4Calliste/README.md

 ### How to run ###

-* Open the MATLAB application on your pc
+* Open the MATLAB on your pc
 * Eventually edit PAR.m file
 * Eventually edit mc.m file
 * Run mc.m